 - Federal and state income taxes.

 STEP 3: MEDIATION

 Throughout the mediation process, a third-party mediation attorney will facilitate negotiation between both parties, providing guidance to reach a resolution.
 Mediators maintain a sense of order to curtail thoughts and emotions from spiraling out of control.
 With mediation, the details of divorce can be discussed privately in our office.
-Additionally, at Matrimonial Mediation Center, you will be helped by mediation attorneys, who can draft binding legal documents that many non-attorney mediators are not legally allowed to prepare.
+Additionally, at Matrimonial Mediation Services of Buffalo, you will be helped by mediation attorneys, who can draft binding legal documents that many non-attorney mediators are not legally allowed to prepare.

 - Expert Legal Advice: Many couples going through their divorce are not fully familiar with all of the financial and legal aspects of their divorce.
 Our attorney mediators will provide you with all of the information you will need to make informed and intelligent decisions and understand the implications of those decisions.